earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api02-get-started-r.md

 <div class="notice--warning" markdown="1">

-## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Optional challenge
+## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Optional Challenge

-Using the tools that we learned above, import the Princeton salary data below.
+Using the tools that you learned above, import the Princeton salary data below.

 <a href="http://data.princeton.edu/wws509/datasets/#salary" target="_blank">Learn more about the Princeton salary data</a>